hashicorp/vault/website/source/guides/replication.html.md

 working with both clusters.

-On a production system, after a secondary is activated, the enabled authentication backends should be used to get tokens with appropriate policies, as policies and auth backend configuration are replicated.
+On a production system, after a secondary is activated, the enabled auth methods should be used to get tokens with appropriate policies, as policies and auth method configuration are replicated.

 The generate-root command can also be used to generate a root token local to the secondary cluster.